 - 3.1 The key issues facing Great Staughton have been identified from a series of public consultations with the Great Staughton community, from the documentary evidence collated by the Neighbourhood Plan Group including a Planning Policy Context Analysis and a Demographic, Social and Economic Report.
-These have informed the themes and the basis of the policies in this Neighbourhood Plan.

-- 3.2 From a SWOT analysis the

-Neighbourhood Plan Group has

-identified a series of challenges that

-can be addressed through the

-Neighbourhood Plan.

-- 3.3 A SWOT analysis of the Parish was prepared and is shown below.
-The Community Workshop on 10th March 2022 reviewed the SWOT analysis and made amendments to reflect the communities perceptions and the evidence prepared at that time.
+These have informed the themes and the basis of the policies in this Neighbourhood Plan. - 3.2 From a SWOT analysis the Neighbourhood Plan Group has identified a series of challenges that can be addressed through the Neighbourhood Plan. - 3.3 A SWOT analysis of the Parish was prepared and is shown below.
+This was developed from an analysis of the Planning Policy Context , the Demographic Social and the Economic Report and the community consultation.
+The consultation was further developed and amended at the Community Workshop on 10th March 2022.